SerhiiCho/timeago-docs/docs/options.md

 ---
 outline: deep
+description: Modify the output by passing additional options to the Parse function
 ---

 # Options
-As the seconds argument `Parse()` method excepts strings.
+As the seconds argument `Parse()` function excepts strings.
 Here is an example of passed option.

 ## Example with one option
 ```go